Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 Active namespace is "default".
 ```

-13. See the modified context in the `kubeconfig` file
+13. See the modified context in the `kubeconfig` file:

 ```
 nano ~/.kube/config